Mohammedan SC (Kolkata): Athletics

-Hockey
+Field hockey

-Club's hockey team was affiliated with Bengal Hockey Association and is currently defunct.
+Club's hockey team is affiliated with Hockey Bengal.
 Since the British rule in India, the club participated in prestigious tournaments like Beighton Cup and Calcutta Hockey League.
 Mohammedan won the 1945 and 1959 editions of Calcutta Hockey League.
 They also achieved runner-up position in Beighton Cup thrice in 1945, 1957 and 1981.
+The hockey section was revived in 2024 for the edition of Calcutta Hockey League.

+Legacy

+The name of noted Bangladeshi club based in Dhaka – Mohammedan Sporting Club — is derived from Mohammedan Sporting Club of Kolkata; The club also adopted a similar crest.
+Members of the Nawab family of Dhaka established Muslim Sports Club as a local club for the youth.
+A few years later, the family renamed the club as Mohammedan Sporting Club, inspired by the historic Mohammedan Sporting of Kolkata.